microsoft/typespec/docs/extending-typespec/create-decorators.md

 }
 ```

-is linked the the following in `lib.js`
+This is linked to the following in `lib.js`:

 ```ts
 export function $customName(context: DecoratorContext, name: string) {}